-Once the hemp is harvested – each year has produced up to 20 tons of high CBD, high cannabinoid flowering plants – the crops head from the farm in Pueblo, Colorado about three hours south to the production laboratory in Louisville, Colorado.
+Once the hemp is harvested – each year has produced up to 20 tons of high cannabinoid flowering plants – the crops head from the farm in Pueblo, Colorado about three hours south to the production laboratory in Louisville, Colorado.
 This simple transportation process also sets Functional Remedies apart from companies that use industrial hemp, said Kai Metcalfe, the production lab director.

 Metcalfe receives flowers, some leaves and some stem – but very little stalk – in 55-gallon buckets straight from the Pinault at the farm.
 The first step to accountability is leaving the fibrous stuff out of the production process, and oversight happens repeatedly at every phase.

 Another big difference among companies is that many use an isolate rather than the entire plant.
-An isolate is created by using chemical or high-pressure solvents to break down the plant into a white power that is 98 percent CBD.
+An isolate is created by using chemical or high-pressure solvents to break down the plant into a white power that is 98 percent one single compound.
 That white powder is then mixed into an oil-based substance to create the hemp oil.
 Some companies will use an extraction process and then distill it further to get the remaining THC out, and some companies add terpenes (the aromatic portion of the cannabis plant that has been shown to have health benefits of its own) back in for a richer nutrient profile.

 But Metcalfe says science shows a full-plant product to be superior.

 It's known as the "entourage effect."
-The synergy of all the different compounds found in a hemp plant work in tandem to produce the CBD hemp oil benefits sought by the consumer.
+The synergy of all the different compounds found in a hemp plant work in tandem to produce the hemp oil benefits sought by the consumer.
 This happens only in a full-spectrum product.

 Next, the way companies turn the hemp plants into hemp oil vary dramatically.
 Often, there is a chemical extraction process used.
 Companies will use butane or carbon dioxide as they pump high-pressure gases throughout the plant matter to break it down into an extract.
 That's not the method Functional Remedies uses.